maswin312/national_rail_astro/readme.md

 3. **Data Transformation:** dbt transforms the raw data in BigQuery into structured, analytics-ready tables.
 4. **Data Orchestration:** Airflow manages and schedules the pipeline's various tasks, ensuring they run in the correct order.
 5. **Data Visualization:** Looker connects to the transformed data in BigQuery to create dashboards and reports.

+## Setup Instructions
+### Prerequisites

+Before starting this integration, ensure you have the following:

+- **Python 3.10 or later:** If not installed, download and install it from the [official Python website](https://www.python.org/downloads/).

+- **Docker and Docker Compose (Docker Desktop):** Install Docker following the [official documentation](https://docs.docker.com/get-docker/) for your operating system.

+- **Airbyte OSS version:** Deploy the open-source version of Airbyte locally by following the [Airbyte installation instructions](https://docs.airbyte.com/deploying-airbyte/).

+- **Terraform (Optional):** Terraform can be used to provision and manage Airbyte and BigQuery resources.
+If you still need to install it, follow the [Terraform installation guide](https://learn.hashicorp.com/tutorials/terraform/install-cli).
+This step is optional since the UI can create and manage Airbyte and BigQuery resources.

+- **Google Cloud account with BigQuery:** Ensure you have a Google Cloud account with BigQuery enabled.
+You'll need to grant the necessary permissions for Airbyte and dbt to access your BigQuery data, with detailed instructions provided in the steps below.